swartchris8/swartchris8.github.io/_posts/2020-05-21-paper-review-leveraging-unstructured-text-and-knowledge-graph-embeddings-for-bionlp.md

-Today I will be looking at the paper [Integrating Graph Contextualized Knowledge into Pre-trained Language Models](https://arxiv.org/abs/1912.00147) a biomedical NLP paper about integrating free text and a knowledge graph.
+Today I will be looking at the paper [Integrating Graph Contextualized Knowledge into Pre-trained Language Models](https://arxiv.org/abs/1912.00147) a biomedical NLP paper about integrating free text and a knowledge graph for **entity typing** and **relation extraction**.

+In the biomedical domain supervised text training data can be rare while large strutcured knowledge graphs are widely available.
+Using knowledge graphs to improve BioNLP tasks seemed like an interesting idea.

-The paper describes **BERT-Medical Knowledge based on BioBERT**, BERT language model built with open acess Pubmed abstracts and articles, **and ERNIE**, a BERT model for knowledge graph embeddings **initialised with TransE graph embeddings**.
+The paper describes **BERT-Medical Knowledge combining**

+* **BioBERT**, BERT language model built with open acess Pubmed abstracts and articles
+* **BERT model for UMLS knowledge graph embeddings** initialised with TransE graph embeddings